RobinSchmidt/RS-MET-Research/Projects/rsPy/ReadMe.txt

 so that path must be added to the linker paths (or do we? try without..)

+To make it possible to import the .dll in python via a statement like:

+import rsPy as rs

+one way to do it is to rename the resulting built rsPy.dll into rsPy.pyd and copy it into and appropriate location in the python installation.
+On my machine, this location is:

+C:\Users\Rob\Anaconda3\DLLs

 todo: maybe at some stage, distribute it as a proper python module...maybe AudiPy or something - should work together with NumPy/SciPy the name SigPy is already taken - maybe have a look at it - perhaps it's cool?